mridubhatnagar/blogs-backup/cmd48wwce002702ijgkt4e2no.md

 ## Can help improve skills we take for granted.

-1\.
-Fine Motor skills
+1\. **Fine Motor skills**
-2\.
-Hand-Eye coordination.
+2\. **Hand-Eye coordination**.
-3\.
-Attention to detail - Trains the brain to notice subtle differences in color, shape, pattern.
+3\. **Attention to detail** - Trains the brain to notice subtle differences in color, shape, pattern.

 ## Puzzle Communities in India?

-1\.
-Playful Pursuits - Community is based out of Bangalore.
+1\. **Playful Pursuits** - Community is based out of Bangalore.
 Hosts puzzle meetups every Monday, at Underline center.
 People of all age groups are welcome.
 Has wide variety of puzzle collection.
 From varying piece count, several brands, offering different level of challenge.

-2\.
-Untangle - Untangle is a space in Chennai.
+2\. **Untangle** - Untangle is a space in Chennai.
 Having wide range of puzzles.
 They have 2 centres in Chennai.
 One in T-nagar and another in Taynampet Chennai.

 3\.
 Online WhatsApp community by Playful pursuits.

-Puzzle once solved is waste ?
+## Puzzle once solved is waste ?
 Won’t do it again?

 1\.
 There is a whatsapp group to sell your pre-loved puzzles.
 You can either sell the puzzle, or if multiple people are interested in buying.
 You can auction.
 Group has rules everyone adheres too.
 Group runs on trust.
 Shipping cost is usually born by the person buying your puzzle.